enviodev/wildcard-indexing/README.md

 With **HyperIndex**, developers can enable **wildcard indexing**, allowing them to index events from **any contract** that matches a given event signature.
 This is especially useful when working with contracts that follow common standards like **ERC20**, **ERC721**, or **ERC1155**.

+You can learn more about wildcard indexing in the documentation: [https://docs.envio.dev/docs/HyperIndex/wildcard-indexing](https://docs.envio.dev/docs/HyperIndex/wildcard-indexing)

 To enable wildcard indexing, simply pass `wildcard: true` in the handler configuration:

 ```ts